 As of February 2016, there is not a statewide syndromic surveillance system in Texas and Texas Department of State Health Services (DSHS) does not collect syndromic surveillance data.

-DSHS is working with local health departments across Texas and other partners to develop and implement a syndromic surveillance system that can serve to help identify emerging health threats and inform local decision-making while protecting individuals’ privacy.
-After completing a data use agreement and supplying data, provider participants will be able to access a set of data analysis tools and make data available to health departments for assisting in community response and health planning.
+DSHS is working with local health departments across Texas and other partners to develop and implement a new, modern syndromic surveillance system that can serve to help identify emerging health threats and inform local decision-making while protecting individuals’ privacy.
+After completing a participation agreement and supplying data, provider participants will be able to access a set of data analysis tools and make data available to health departments for assisting in community response and health planning.